 Designing with a Kenzan

 Welcome to the Flower School .com video library.
-I'm Leanne Kesler, director of the Floral Design Institute, and today I want to share with you a wonderful linear style design featuring beautiful miniature cymbidiums.
-With these, anything's going to be grand.
+I'm Leanne Kesler, Director of the Floral Design Institute, and today I'm here to share with you a fun Asian-influenced design based upon a kenzan.